eldipa/book-of-gehn/_posts/internet_scan/2021-09-10-IPv4-Scan-Dataset-Preprocessing.md

 with [masscan](https://github.com/robertdavidgraham/masscan).

-The dataset however is much smaller than the expected mostly because most of the host didn't response and/or it had all the scanned ports closed.
+The dataset however is much smaller than the expected mostly because most of the hosts didn't response and/or they had all the scanned ports closed.

 Only open ports were registered.